SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/quotesync-tab-settings.md

 ---
-uid: help-en-quotesync-tab-settings
+uid: help-en-quote-settings
-title: quotesync tab settings
+title: Settings
-description: quotesync tab settings
+description: Settings in the Quote/Sync screen
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance so.topic: help
+keywords: sale, quote, settings so.topic: reference so.user: admin
 language: en
 ---

 # Settings

-In the **Settings** tab in the **Quote/Sync** screen, you can adjust the settings for quotes and configure the fields that are displayed for products.
+In the **Settings** tab in the Quote/Sync screen, you can adjust the settings for quotes and configure the fields that are displayed for products.

 ## Quote settings